Advertisement

 Egyptian Talisman Mohamed Salah is the best African player in the Premier League, who began his career with Chelsea in 2014.
 He flashed his brilliance through his limited appearances at Chelsea.
 However, his breakthrough came after moving to AS Roma.
 Later, Salah signed a contract with Liverpool and wasted no time in joining the club of top players.
 With every appearance, Salah set new records while breaking the old ones.

-He instantly solidified his position as the League’s top performer, winning the Premier League Golden Boot award multiple times.
+He instantly solidified his position as the League’s top performer, winning the Premier League Golden Boot award multiple times and also won the Individual awards like FWA & PFA record number of times.
 He uplifted Liverpool and helped secure their first league title in 2020 after 30 years of drought.
+Additionally, he played an important role in Liverpool's historic 20th title, which made the Reds the most successful club in the EPL.
 Known for his dribbling ability, pace, and clinical finishes, Mohamed Salah became a Premier League icon.
 So far, Salah has scored 186 goals and 88 assists in 301 matches.

 ---|---|---|---|---|---|